-One time I was working with an insurance agency, and I was told that a particular Use Case (and accompanying prototype) were “complete".
+One time I was working with an insurance agency, and I was confidently told that a particular Use Case (and accompanying prototype) were “complete.”
 So I suggested that we walk through this one case with some actual data.
-I used my own car for an example, and as we walked through the Use Case with just the basic car data (2003, Chrysler, PT Cruiser, etc.), we quickly found a few missing items.
-When put in detailed context like this, the customer could clearly see that they were missing specific details in their use cases.
-But when they spoke in general terms, they did not see the problem.
+I used my own car as an example, and as we walked through the Use Case with just the basic car data (2003, Chrysler, PT Cruiser, etc.), we quickly found a few missing items.
+When put in detailed context with just one specific example, the customer could clearly see that they were missing specific details in their use cases.
+But when they spoke in general terms, they didn’t see the problem.

-I’m not sure why people are reluctant to use actual data like this in their use cases, but I’ve seen that people like to speak in general terms so often there should be a name for this phenomenon.
-Technically Use Cases at this point are referred to as “conceptual", or “high level".
+Again, I’m not sure why people are reluctant to use actual data like this in their use cases, but I’ve seen that people like to speak in general terms so often there should be a name for this phenomenon.
+Technically, Use Cases at this point are referred to as “conceptual,” or “high level.”
 It seems like people are happy with their Use Cases when they are at this conceptual level, but for some reason they don’t want to take that next step to the detailed level that is actually required to validate their general ideas.

-I was reminded of this recently while reading a book named “Surely You're Joking, Mr. Feynman" by Richard Feynman this morning.
-In a chapter titled “Would You Solve the Dirac Equation", he spoke of his approach when someone tried to explain a new concept to him.
-He would always ask a wonderful question:
+I was reminded of this while reading a book named “Surely You're Joking, Mr. Feynman” this morning.
+In a chapter titled “Would You Solve the Dirac Equation,” he spoke of his approach when someone tried to explain a new concept to him.
+He said he would always ask a wonderful question:

 “Is there a particular example of this general problem?”

-When I read that line, I thought to myself, "You see, I’m not crazy for wanting to test use cases with real data!”
+When I read that line, I thought to myself, “See!
+I’m not crazy for wanting to test use cases with real data!”